Slaughterhouse-Five Chapter 5, Section 27 Summary

 - When the colonel sees the American prisoners with clean-shaven faces, he thinks they all seem really young: like they're in the Children's Crusade.

-- The two men continue their conversation, which amounts to: a lot of troops are being injured and killed.
+- The two men continue their conversation, which amounts to this: a lot of troops are being injured and killed.

 - Derby and his men surrendered to the Germans to avoid being killed.